WooooDyy/LLM-Agent-Paper-List/README.md

 🔥 **Must-read papers for LLM-based agents.**

 ## 🔔 News
-- [2023/09/18] We release our survey paper: Large Language Model Based Agents: The Past, Present, and Potential .
+- [2023/09/14] We will release our survey paper: Large Language Model Based Agents: The Past, Present, and Potential .
   - You can also download it here:
+- [2023/09/14] We create this repository to introduce a survey of LLM-based agents and list some must-read papers.

 <div align=center><img src="./assets/figure1.jpg" width="60%" /></div>